loopier/ziva/docs/Reference.md

 ## Synths

-Methods exclusive of synths.
+Methods exclusive for synths.

-!!!
-Note
 If the method does not exist, it will be passed on as synth argument.

 Method | Args | Description
 --------|------|------------